Shawn Mendes discography

 Mendes released his second studio album Illuminate in 2016, which also debuted at number one on the US Billboard 200 chart with 145,000 equivalent album units, selling 121,000 copies in its first week.
 His lead single "Treat You Better" peaked at number six on Hot 100, the second single "Mercy" peaked at number 15, and the third single "There's Nothing Holdin' Me Back" peaked at number six.
 The three singles reached number one on both Adult Top 40 and Adult Contemporary airplay charts, making Mendes the first artist to have three number one singles in the latter chart before turning 20 years old.

 In March 2018, Mendes released "In My Blood" as the lead single from his self-titled third album.
 It peaked at number eleven on the Hot 100 and number one on the Adult Top 40, making Mendes the first artist to have four singles to top the latter chart before turning 20 years old.
 His second single "Lost in Japan" was released the next day.
 He released "Youth", "Where Were You in the Morning?", and "Nervous" as singles in May.
 The same month, he released his self-titled third studio album which debuted at number one in the United States, Canada, Australia, and several European music charts.
 In 2019, Mendes released his second collaboration with Cabello, "Señorita", which topped the Billboard Hot 100.
 In December 2020, Mendes became the youngest male artist ever to top the Billboard 200 with four studio albums, with the release of Wonder (2020).

-All of his studio albums have debuted at number one in Canada and the United States.
+Mendes' first four studio albums debuted at number one in Canada and the United States.
 Billboard listed him as the 34th Top Artist of the 2010s and placed two entries on their list of Billboard 200 Albums of the 2010s: Illuminate (No. 182) and Shawn Mendes (No. 195).
 Mendes also has five singles that have sold over a million units in the UK: "Stitches" (2.2 million), "Señorita" (1.73 million), "Treat You Better" (1.62 million), "There's Nothing Holdin' Me Back" (1.6 million) and "Mercy" (1.1 million).